alanshaw/go-carbites/README.md

 Carbites supports 2 different strategies:

 1. **Simple** (default) - fast but naive, only the first CAR output has a root CID, subsequent CARs have a placeholder "empty" CID.
 The first CAR output has roots in the header, subsequent CARs have an empty root CID [`bafkqaaa`](https://cid.ipfs.io/#bafkqaaa) as [recommended](https://ipld.io/specs/transport/car/carv1/#number-of-roots).
 2. **Treewalk** - walks the DAG to pack sub-graphs into each CAR file that is output.
-Every CAR has the same root CID, but contains a different portion of the DAG.
-Every CAR file has the _same_ root CID but a different portion of the DAG.
+Every CAR file has the _same_ root CID but contains a different portion of the DAG.
 The DAG is traversed from the root node and each block is decoded and links extracted in order to determine which sub-graph to include in each CAR.

 ```go
 package main